Tanner-Eischen/LeafWise/README.md

-# 🌱 Plant Social - AI-Enhanced Plant Care Community
+# 🌱 LeafWise - AI-Enhanced Plant Care Community

 > A revolutionary plant-focused social platform that combines Snapchat-like features with advanced AI capabilities to create the ultimate gardening community experience.